tsackton/taelgar/Gazetteer/Western Green Sea/Greater Sembara/Dominion of Atavus.md

-A military dictatorship that thrived briefly before the Great War.
+A military dictatorship that thrived briefly before the [[Great War]].